13 CAREERS YOU CAN DO WITH A PSYCHOLOGY DEGREE

 Business and Management

 People who have extensive training in psychological concepts often make effective leaders, which means they are well-positioned to succeed in business management roles.
 If you have a bachelor’s in psychology, entry-level jobs of many types will be available to you, and you can use them to work your way up in the field and eventually take on a leadership role.
-Or, you can choose to pursue an advanced business degree and potentially move into the management side of things.
+Or you can choose to pursue an advanced business degree and potentially move into the management side of things.

-If you’re interested in a career in psychology, or any of the other career paths you can take with a psychology degree, learn more about earning your bachelor’s degree in psychology or graduate degree in psychology with Johnson & Wales University.
-For more information, complete the “Request Info” form on this page, call 855-JWU-1881, or email [email protected].
+To learn more about earning a bachelor’s degree in Psychology or master’s degree in Organizational Psychology at Johnson & Wales University College of Professional Studies, complete the Request Info form on this page, call 855-JWU-1881, or email [email protected].

 FIND YOUR PROGRAM